antalsz/tree-dye/README.md

     rainbow colorization corresponding to depth.
 It even includes the “tie-dye” analogy!

-  - [The slides from “Algorithm” is Not a Four-Letter Word][], Jamis Buck's RubyConf 2011 presentation, which explain various different maze generation algorithms; relatedly, Buck's post [“Maze Generation: Algorithm Recap”][] on his blog [The Buckblog][] from February 7, 2011, which expands on some of the same algorithms as the presentation.
+  - [The slides from “Algorithm” is Not a Four-Letter Word][], Jamis Buck’s RubyConf 2011 presentation, which explain various different maze generation algorithms; relatedly, Buck’s post [“Maze Generation: Algorithm Recap”][] on his blog [The Buckblog][] from February 7, 2011, which expands on some of the same algorithms as the presentation.